Tourism in the United States: 19th century

 The rise of urban tourism in the United States during the late nineteenth and early twentieth centuries represented a major cultural transformation concerning urban space and leisure natural activity and as an industry.
 Package tours did not exist until the 1870s and 1880s, when entrepreneurs of various sorts from hotel keepers and agents for railroad lines to artists and writers recognized the profit to be gained from the prospering tourism industry.
 The rise of locomotive steam-powered trains during the 1800s enabled tourists to travel more easily and quickly.

 In the United States, 2800 mi of rail track had been completed by 1840, by 1860 all major eastern US cities were linked by rail, and by 1869 the first trans-American railroad link was completed.
-Yosemite Park was developed as a tourist attraction in the late 1850s and early 1860s for an audience who wanted a national icon and place to symbolize exotic wonder of its region.
+This made it possible for those living in the East and mid-West to visit the West Coast.
+Yosemite Park was promoted as a tourist attraction in the late 1850s and early 1860s for an audience who wanted a national icon and place to symbolize exotic wonder of its region.
 Photography played an important role for the first time in the development of tourist attractions, making it possible to distribute hundreds of images showing various places of interest.

 New York City, Chicago, Boston, Philadelphia, Washington, D.C., and San Francisco were all attracting numerous tourists by the 1890s.
 New York's population grew from 300,000 in 1840 to 800,000 in 1850.
 Chicago experienced a dramatic increase from 4,000 residents in 1840 to 300,000 by 1870.

-The word “tourist” originally referred to those going to Europe or viewing natural wonders in New York and New England.
-In the 19th century dictionaries began to publish the word.